Have you ever wondered why you struggle to save for future goals when you make plenty of money?

 As a financial planner, I don’t have to look at your bank accounts to know where you’re spending too much money.
 For most people, the bulk of their spending goes toward two things: housing and cars.

 These are big-ticket items for all households — they’re necessities.
 But the couple we met with recently were spending way more than it would take to meet their needs.
 In fact, they were the poster children for overspending in these two areas.

-It takes a lot to shock me these days.
-But I found it pretty crazy how much they were spending on housing and cars.
-This couple had purchased a property with more than six acres and two separate buildings.
-They also had four cars and a motorcycle, to boot.
 You don’t need a financial planner to tell you that houses and cars aren’t cheap.
 And really big houses and lots of cars aren’t cheap, either.